givemepower8/Phaser3Practices/docs/COC.md

 - Lava Hound lvl 2

 Queen walk / charger

+At this stage, queen charge is mainly used to take out x-bows or air defence to facilitate other main troops.

 When the healers die or separate, queen will have a hard time.